eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/b-re-issuance-and-batch-issuance-of-pids-and-attestations.md

 same as in the original attestation.
 However, this is not required; the PID Provider or Attestation Provider may change one or more attribute values.
 Re-issuance, as described in this document, is only applied within the administrative validity period of a document.
 As an example, a mobile driving licence (mDL) is issued in the form of attestations which have a technical validity period shorter than the administrative validity period of the licence itself.
 Re-issuance is used for obtaining fresh attestations as needed during the administrative validity period, to ensure that the User can always share a valid mDL.
-However, when the administrative validity period ends, there will be a process for obtaining a new administrative driving license.
+However, when the administrative validity period ends, there will be a process for obtaining a new administrative driving licence.
 This is however out of scope of this document.

 Batch issuance means that instead of issuing a single PID or attestation to a Wallet Unit, a PID Provider or Attestation Provider issues a batch of them.